bortolettojoaog/integrative_project/README.md

 $ <https://www.eclipse.org/downloads/>

 # Import the project into Eclipse using Maven

+# Open xampp server

+# Create a database with the name 'database'

 # Right click on the project and run using java application